coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/ns-cloner-site-copier/readme.txt

 1. All new hook-rich cloning pipeline
 1. All new dynamic, responsive interface

-If you want even more fIf you want even more functionality, [check out NS Cloner Pro!](https://neversettle.it/buy/wordpress-plugins/ns-cloner-pro/)!
+If you want even more functionality, [check out NS Cloner Pro!](https://neversettle.it/buy/wordpress-plugins/ns-cloner-pro/)!

 == Installation ==